quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID it sends.
 A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or Handshake); a server MUST set its value based on the Initial packet.
-Any additional changes are not permitted; subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
+Any additional changes are not permitted; if subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
 This avoids problems that might arise from stateless processing of multiple Initial packets producing different connection IDs.

 Short headers only include the Destination Connection ID and omit the explicit length.
-The length of the Destination Connecton ID field is expected to be known to endpoints.
-Endpoints with a load balancer that uses a connection ID can agree to a fixed or minimum length for connection IDs with necessary information in the fixed portion.
-If that fixed portion instead encodes an explicit length, the entire connection ID can vary in length and still be used by the load balancer.
+The length of the Destination Connection ID field is expected to be known to endpoints.

+Endpoints using a connection-ID based load balancer could agree with the load balancer on a fixed or minimum length and on an encoding for connection IDs.
+This fixed portion could encode an explicit length, which allows the entire connection ID to vary in length and still be used by the load balancer.

 The very first packet sent by a client includes a random value for Destination Connection ID.
 The same value MUST be used for all 0-RTT packets sent on that